Wisconsin

 - The outer circle also indicates the share of a sector’s emissions generated in disadvantaged communities.

-- In 2022, OSCE developed Wisconsin’s first Clean Energy Plan (CEP), which outlines strategies to address greenhouse gas emissions and maximize the benefits of a clean energy economy.
-The 2024 updated CEP identifies four key pathways to reach these objectives, including modernizing buildings and industry by addressing building codes, supporting electrification, expanding funding, and supporting industry and businesses in their transition.
+- Clean Energy Plan Progress Report: In 2024, the Office of Sustainability and Clean Energy updated the 2022 Clean Energy Plan, which identifies four key pathways to address emissions and maximize the benefits of the clean energy economy, including modernizing buildings and industry by addressing building codes, supporting electrification, expanding funding, and supporting industry and businesses in their transition